How Should You Use MBA Rankings?

-Use MBA rankings as broad way of viewing which programs are ranked high, medium and low.
+Use MBA rankings as a broad way of viewing which programs are ranked high, medium, and low.

-Do your own research on each program’s culture, size, location, career recruiting patterns, and the strength of its alumni network.
+Do your own research on each program’s culture, size, location, career recruiting patterns.
+Also, consider the strength of its alumni network.

-The new year brings with it a fresh crop of MBA hopefuls who will soon begin mapping out their MBA application journey.
+The new year brings with it a fresh crop of MBA hopefuls ready to map out their MBA application journey.
 School selection is an important part of that process.
 Naturally, most applicants look to MBA rankings to help winnow their target list.